14 Easy Kindness Activities for Elementary Students for World Kindness Day

 1. Assemble Your Tree

-There's a range of ready-to-print posters in different sizes to fit a variety of spaces.
+There's a range of ready-to-print tree templates in different sizes to fit a variety of spaces.
 Posters are tile printed and stuck together to quickly become a large display.

 If you want more student participation, print the outlined version of a poster and get kids to work together to color it before it's assembled into a fun organic patchwork design.